 In this article we will try to steer you through the debate to help you understand what we think will happen and why – and what it means for your investment.

-This debate between monetarists and Keynesians has played out many times before but perhaps most notably, in the context of Quantitative Easing (QE 1, 2 & 3) in the aftermath of the 2008 financial crisis.
+This debate between monetarists and Keynesians has played out many times before but perhaps most notably, in the context of Quantitative Easing (QE) in the aftermath of the 2008 financial crisis.

 In order to offset a contraction in the amount of money held by households and companies (so-called broad money) as banks reduced loans (balance sheet contraction) as the crisis unfolded, the Federal Reserve and other central banks used QE to stimulate the economy.
-QE is one method by which central banks effectively create money (out of thin air) to increase money supply to buy assets from banks and other financial institutions in order to pump money back into the economy to keep it operating as near capacity as possible.
+QE is how central banks effectively create money (increase money supply) to buy assets from banks and other financial institutions in order to pump money back into the economy to keep it ticking.

-This policy was ultimately successful in preventing a 1930s style depression but because inflation remained low and below target during the six or more years of substantial QE – and indeed after it had finished – commentators and especially Keynesians concluded that this demonstrated (what they had already pre conceived) that QE is not inflationary.
+This policy was ultimately successful in preventing a 1930s style depression but because inflation remained low and below target during the six or more years of substantial QE – and indeed after it had finished – commentators and especially Keynesians concluded that this demonstrated (what they already knew) that QE is not inflationary.

-The opposing view from the monetarist camp is that QE is inflationary but that its effect on inflation was disguised after the financial crisis by other macroeconomic factors that offset its inflationary influence.
+Our view sides with the monetarists – that QE is inflationary but that its effect on inflation was disguised after the financial crisis by other macroeconomic factors that offset its inflationary influence.

 These offsetting factors included constrained credit growth (the amount of lending to individuals and companies) as banks were forced by regulators to rebuild their balance sheets while also meeting huge reparation costs, and demographic factors as societies in the West aged and large numbers of retirees kept working, which helped keep wages down.
 Meanwhile globalisation factors helped to drive costs down everywhere.
 China’s development in the 10 years since the financial crisis has had a significant impact on keeping prices down.

-If we fast forward to the current crisis, what we see again – but this time on an even bigger scale – is another period of massive and rapid money supply growth which could lead to higher inflation in the medium term.
-This time it could be different from QE 1, 2 & 3 because the deflationary forces that offset the inflationary impact of QE programmes may no longer exert the macroeconomic influence they did then.
+If we fast forward to the current crisis what we see again – but this time on an even bigger scale – is another period of massive and rapid money supply growth which could lead to higher inflation in the medium term.
+This time it could be different because the deflationary forces that offset the inflationary impact of QE after the financial crisis may no longer exert the macroeconomic influence they did then.

-This time the banks, in general, are extremely well capitalised and are able to lend to the economy – and are expected to be encouraged by governments and regulators to do so.
+This time the banks, in general, are extremely well capitalised and are able to lend to the economy – and will be encouraged by governments and regulators to do so.

 Demographic influences are still deflationary in most developed economies but no more so than they have been in recent years.
 Elsewhere, the previously deflationary impact of globalisation could go into reverse as countries look to shorten supply chains (long supply chains that involve outsourcing internationally keeps costs down), build spare capacity in healthcare and in other key industries, increase self-reliance in sectors like agriculture and food manufacturing and look to award significant wage increases to all key workers in public services.
-All of these influences could well be likely in the future to be either neutral or inflationary and could this time add to the inflationary implications of the massive monetary and fiscal stimulus enacted across the globe.
+All of these influences, in our judgement, are likely in the future to be either neutral or inflationary and will this time add to the inflationary implications of the massive monetary and fiscal stimulus enacted across the globe.

 As these short-term impacts unwind, the inflationary impetus that builds in the monetary aggregates across the world and in society more broadly may lead to an inflation inflection point.
-Furthermore it is likely that policymakers will tolerate this initially and may even quietly welcome it – not least because for so long inflation has been below target.
-If higher inflation starts to get to unacceptable levels later, this may prove to be very challenging for central banks but in the first instance, higher inflation may be seen as a good thing and consistent with inflation targeting policy.
-Central Banks tend to believe that fighting deflation is much more difficult & challenging than fighting inflation.
+We think that policymakers will likely tolerate this initially and may even quietly welcome it – not least because for so long inflation has been below target.
+If higher inflation starts to get to unacceptable levels later, this will prove to be very challenging for central banks but in the first instance, higher inflation may be seen as a good thing and consistent with inflation targeting policy.

 Higher inflation can have profound implications for financial and real asset prices.
-Most obviously, gold and other precious metals prices could well continue to rise but this could well be followed by increasing prices across the industrial metals complex.
+Most obviously, gold and other precious metals prices will continue to rise but we think that this will be followed by increasing prices across the industrial metals complex.
 Other real asset prices will also tend to rise given their inherent inflation protection characteristics although some types of commercial property may struggle, for example, as consumer shopping behaviour continues to change.

 Government and corporate bond prices typically fall, and yields rise, in an environment of rising inflation and in some circumstances, with a modest increase in inflation expectations, these falls can be very significant.